ionburstcloud/changelog/README.md

 #### 🚀 New Releases

-- Our No Key Vault (NKV) Service is now available.
+- Our No Key Vault (NKV) Service is now available in our eu-west-1 and eu-west-2 regions.

 #### ✨ New Features

-- We've added a Dashboard area into the platform.
+- We've added a Dashboard area into the Portal.
-- We've also added a Parties page, so developers can review available parties.
+- We've added a Parties page, so developers can view available parties.

 #### ⚙️ Fixes

 - The Ionburst Cloud Portal is now available on [ionburst.cloud](https://portal.ionburst.cloud)
-- The left sidebar in the Portal UI has been updated to include icons and has a collapsable toggle.
+- The left sidebar in the Portal UI has been updated to include icons, and has a collapsable toggle.
-- Important resource links have been added to the left sidebar to provide
+- Resource links have been added to the lower left sidebar to provide easy access to important resources.
 - Personalised greeting added to new dashboard area.
-- The topbar in the Portal UI has been updated to include an account details dropdown and sign out.
+- The topbar in the Portal UI has been updated to include an account details dropdown and sign out functionality.

 ### Ionburst Cloud Website/Docs